rebelsky/csc301-jekyll/_dev/_exams/exam01.md

 * and h(n) is in O(g(n))
 * then (f(n) + h(n)) is in O(g(n))

-c.
+d.
 The bound of the sum of two functions is the bound of the two functions.

 * if (f(n) + h(n)) is in O(g(n))
 * then f(n) is in O(g(n))